stackbit-projects/stumbll-256cf/src/pages/index.md

   - type: hero_section
     subtitle: Hey You!
     content: |
-      Thankyou for checking on.
-We will be LIVE soon :)
+      Thankyou for checking in!!!

+      The wait is almost over!!
+We will be live soon.
     actions:
       - label: Get the book
         url: /pricing